Ford Mondeo Hybrid (2014-2022) interior, dashboard & comfort

 Infotainment, apps and sat nav

-Like all versions of the latest Mondeo, the Hybrid has Ford’s SYNC 3 infotainment system.
+Like all versions of the most recent Mondeo, the Hybrid uses Ford’s SYNC 3 infotainment system.
 This includes voice recognition and can read text messages aloud, but for most of the time, it’s operated through an eight-inch touchscreen.

 This provides plenty of smartphone-style operation, such as ‘swiping’ and ‘pinching’, as well as the chance to customise the home page by arranging the applications.
-As with many rival systems, the sat nav can be tricky to figure out at first, but generally works well once you get used to it.
+The sat nav can be tricky to figure out at first, but generally works well once you get used to it.

 In This Review